dtcenter/METplus/docs/Release_Guide/release_steps/metviewer/update_version_official.rst

 * We are naming releases with X.Y.Z format even if Z is 0.
 * The file containing the version number is located at docs/version.
+* In the METviewer/build.xml file, assign the version in the 'dist' target
+* In the METviewer/vebapp/metviewer/metviewer1.jsp file, assign the version to <div id='release'> and <title>
 * In the develop branch, the version should match the upcoming release with -dev added to the end like X.Y.Z-betaN-dev, i.e. 4.0.0-beta1-dev
 * Remove **-dev** from the version number so that it matches the release you are creating.